kagg-design/woo-paylate/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WooCommerce PayLate Gateway to provide payments via PayLate service.
+Gateway for PayLate on WooCommerce provides WooCommerce payments via PayLate service.

 == Description ==

-WooCommerce PayLate is a WooCommerce payment gateway, which allows user to make payments via PayLate service.
+Gateway for PayLate on WooCommerce is a WooCommerce payment gateway, which allows user to make payments via PayLate service.

 Plugin has options page on the backend, to setup required connection parameters provided by PayLate service.
 Please see screenshots.